Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Becoming a dry fire pro takes time, patience, and the ability to really keep after it.
 A few minutes a day can both improve and maintain your skills when you can’t hit the range.

-While dry fire training can’t fully replace live fire training, it certainly compliments it.
+While dry fire training can’t fully replace live fire training, it certainly complements it.

 Mantis X Laser Bullet

-And adding a few gadgets or gizmos makes dry fire not only more entertaining but more dynamic, engaging, and ultimately more efficient.
+And adding a few gadgets or gizmos makes dry fire not only more entertaining but more dynamic and engaging while turning 15 minutes of so-so practice into incredibly efficient training.

 Have more questions about safe and effective training?
 Let us know in the comments below!
 And check out our online Beginner Handgun Course…Gun Noob to Gun Slinger.
 We cover the basics PLUS how to become a crack shot.